ifknot/DOS/README.md

 ## Why DOS16?

-Having recently aquired a couple of IBM XT 5160 machines I was looking into the best way to create cross-compile software for this wonderful old machine and its kind.
+Having recently aquired a couple of IBM XT 5160 machines I was looking into the best way to create and cross-compile software for this wonderful old machine and its kind.

 ## Licence